Skip to content

 1. Complete the model test proforma (DOC, 128kb) providing details of trip generation and distribution, access arrangements and any associated mitigation schemes.

-2. Initial meeting / call with us and AECOM to agree details of test.
+2. Initial meeting / call to agree the details of the test with HCC’s Transport Modelling Team and a Development Management officer.

 4. Client needs to respond in writing, agreeing to specification to be provided.